Drop-Off & Pick-Up

 When is the Trading Post Open?

 The best and most effective way to purchase items is online ahead of the start of camp.
-In addition, the Trading Post will be open on Sunday during Registration Day and Saturday mornings during Parent’s Day for parents and families to purchase items.
+In addition, the Trading Post will be open on Sunday during Registration Day and Saturday mornings during Family Day for parents and families to purchase items.
 The Trading Post will NO LONGER BE OPEN during the camp week.

 What is offered in the Trading Post?

 The Trading Post offers branded shirts, hats, backpacks, sweatshirts, winter hats, hammocks, and other high quality and useful items for camp.
 Items range from $10 for things like a water bottle to $50 for more premium items, such as a hydration backpack or premium hooded sweatshirt.
+Items can also be purchased ahead of time through our online store.

 Why the change in 2019 from the former Trading Post model?